Contribution to the discussion about Climate Change:

 5. The energy discharge from the troposphere takes place at its upper boundary layer, at the transition of the atmosphere from its gaseous state to a state approaching a vacuum.
 Only in this zone do gases start to emit even small quantities of energy by radiation.
 The other energy transfer mechanisms - thermal conduction and convection - which at denser pressure are far more efficient than radiation, no longer operate because of the low density of the atmosphere there.
 But from the surface where man lives and up to 10 to 17km altitude (depending on geographical latitude), gases transfer the small quantities of energy they might acquire from absorbed radiation by convection and conduction - not by radiation.

 The climatologists derived the theoretical foundation of the greenhouse hypothesis from the concept of radiative equilibrium over the entire gas area of the atmosphere, right down to the earth’s surface.
 But the fundamental premise of radiative equilibrium - a balance of incoming and outgoing radiation - is correct only as long as it is limited to the vacuum-like zone of the upper atmosphere.
-In the lower regions of the atmosphere, the heat balance is essentially determined by thermal, i.e. thermodynamic equilibrium, which includes the thermodynamic characteristics of the components of the atmosphere as well as their changes in status.
+In the lower regions of the atmosphere, the heat balance is essentially determined by thermodynamic laws and the thermodynamic characteristics of the components of the atmosphere as well as their changes in status.

 6. From the upper atmosphere down to earth’s surface, air pressure rises continuously.
 The determinant of atmospheric pressure is the mass and the weight of that part of the atmosphere above the point in question.
 And as pressure increases, so does temperature.
 The rise in temperature is caused by the thermodynamic characteristics of the main components of the atmosphere, i.e. N2 and O2.
 Everyone knows that compression causes gases to warm: the effect is noticeable even when inflating bicycle tires.
 The atmosphere is no different.